 Because of the leprechaun and pot of gold theme, 'Over the Rainbow' can be incorporated with a St. Patrick's Day theme.
 However, this is still fine to use any time of the year, especially at the end of the year.
 So print, copy, and there's a fun activity you can do with your class tomorrow.

 Your feedback on this resource would be appreciated.

 CLICK HERE TO DOWNLOAD THIS RESOURCE.

-Please note: After one week, the price of this product will return to $7.95
+Please note: After one week, this will no longer be free.

 Did you like this Math Quest?

 If you like this product, you may wish to bundle and save with the COMPLETE MATH QUEST BUNDLE below.
 All levels are included at a super discounted price.

 A 21st century School Teacher, Mother, and Wife.